common-workflow-language/cwltool/.github/ISSUE_TEMPLATE.md

 Issue tracker is a tool to address bugs in cwltool (reference implementation) itself.
 Please use the [Gitter channel](https://gitter.im/common-workflow-language/common-workflow-language) or [Biostars forum](https://www.biostars.org/) for general questions about using cwltool to create/run workflows or issues not related to cwltool.
+Don't forget to use cwl tag when posting on Biostars Forum.

 If you'd like to report a bug, fill out the template below and provide any extra information that may be useful / related to your problem.